 What do you think about the reaction of the public?

 I've been surprised actually that it's been overwhelmingly positive.

 The thing that is interesting is that people—I would assume fairly decent people that would not consider themselves racist—[have made] comments that kind of go along the lines of, "I'm not racist, but black people do commit more crimes."
 Even if twice as many people were being stopped and searched as white people it would be a heinous crime, right?

 For us, it's obviously not the [case] that black people are inherently more criminal.
 There are structural reasons, and some of that is because police both pursue and prosecute black and ethnic minority groups much more than they do white people.
 There is some ignorance around it, but it's hardly surprising that there's ignorance around it when the Met spend so much money trying to convince people they're not racist.
 If you ask a member of the Metropolitan police force, "Is the police force institutionally racist?" they immediately go, "I'm not racist, how dare you call me racist!"—they just don't quite get that we're talking about the institution and the structures that are in place in society.

 How do you hope the police respond to the posters?
 Do you think they'll take the criticism on board?

 Right now I'm hoping that they don't just come round to my house and stamp on my testicles.
 That would be my immediate hope for the future.

-The police are a bit like alcoholics, they're never going to deal with their racism problem until they say "hands up – we do have a racism problem".
-At the moment if you ask them they say "oh no, no, we're not institutionally racist".
-Weirdly in 2012, the black and Asian police officers association said, "yes the Metropolitan Police is still institutionally racist" but then the Met weirdly, racistly, ignored that – you know, it's sort of ironically racist to ignore your black and Asian officers when they say that you are still institutionally racist.
+The police are a bit like alcoholics—they're never going to deal with their racism problem until they say, "We do have a racism problem."
+At the moment if you ask them they say, "Oh no, no, we're not institutionally racist."
+Weirdly, in 2012 the black and Asian police officers association said, "Yes, the Metropolitan Police is still institutionally racist," but then the Met racistly ignored that—you know, it's sort of ironically racist to ignore your black and Asian officers when they say that you are still institutionally racist.